kangyu-california/PersistentWindows/README.md

 - When software upgrades are available, a notice will show up in the menu.

 ## Privacy Statement
-- PersistentWindows performs its duby by collecting following information,
+- PersistentWindows performs its duty by collecting following information,
   * window position
   * window size
   * window zorder